 Our community cares a lot about the environment, and wants to recycle as much as possible.
 We're proud that our community is so committed to recycling.

-America's waste system makes consumers responsible for dealing with packaging.
-But, companies are the ones who decide what materials to use in their packaging.
-Because they don't have to deal with the waste, they might not prioritize using a material that's easy to recycle.
+Our current waste system makes consumers responsible for disposing of packaging.
+But, companies decide what materials to use in their packaging.
+Because companies don't have to deal with the waste, they might not prioritize using a material that's easy to recycle.

 Learn about ways you can make less waste at your home